 Kombucha tea is a fermented drink rich in good bacteria as per all other fermented foods.
 To make kombucha, you need a scooby mushroom.
 It took me months before being able to finally find mine.
 If you want to find one, you can ask at your local farmers market or health food store.
 If they make kombucha, they will probably be able to provide you with a mushroom.

 Once you’ve got the mushroom, you just need to make some tea.
 Add some sugar in your tea (the mushroom will eat the sugar to make the fermentation process happen).
-Pay attention to wait until the tea is very COLD before putting your mushroom in there (I’ve cooked a couple of mushrooms by accident before, so I know that your tea must be totally cold).
+You need to wait that the tea is cold before putting your mushroom in there, otherwise you’ll cook your mushroom.

 Leave you kombucha brewing for about a week in a glass container.
 It will ferment and give you a nice kombucha tea, rich in good bacterias.
 Drink icy cold… this is delicious!

-Your turn now!
 Have you already had to heal your gut?
 What has worked and what hasn’t?
-Let me know your thoughts in the comments below
+Let me know your thoughts in the comments below.